iterative/mlem.ai/content/docs/gto/get-started.md

 ```

 GTO created a Git tag with a special format that contains instruction to assign
 a stage to a version.
-We can push to Git repository to start the CI, but let's
-ensure that changed our Registry first.

 ```cli
 $ gto show